-We have invested a substantial portion of our available cash in a money market fund and high quality, marketable debt instruments of corporations, financial institutions and government sponsored enterprises.
-We have adopted an investment policy and established guidelines relating to credit quality, diversification and maturities of our investments to preserve principal and maintain liquidity.
-All investment securities have a credit rating of at least AA or A1+/p1 as determined by Moody's Investors Service or Standard & Poor's.
-Our investment portfolio has not been adversely impacted by the disruption in the credit markets that has occurred during the last few years.
-However, if there is further and expanded disruption in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected in the future.
+We have invested a substantial portion of our available cash in a money market fund, U.S. Treasury notes, and high quality, marketable debt instruments of corporations, financial institutions and government sponsored enterprises.
+We have adopted an investment policy and established guidelines relating to credit quality, diversification, and maturities of our investments to preserve principal and maintain liquidity.
+All investment securities have a credit rating of at least A3/A- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
+Our investment portfolio has not been adversely impacted by the disruption in the credit markets that has occurred in the past.
+However, if there is future disruption in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected in the future.

-Net cash used in operating activities increased to \$12.0 million for the six months ended June 30, 2013 from \$10.0 million for the six months ended June 30, 2012.
-This increase was primarily due to an increase in our net loss, offset by changes in our operating assets and liabilities, including an aggregate increase of \$2.2 million in accounts payable and accrued expenses for the six months ended June 30, 2013 compared to an aggregate increase of \$518,000 for the comparable period of 2012.
-The increase in accounts payable and accrued expenses during the six months ended June 30, 2013 was primarily due to increased external service costs incurred in our development activities, the timing and amount of which may fluctuate significantly from period to period.
+Net cash used in operating activities increased to \$14.2 million for the three months ended March 31, 2014 from \$6.6 million for the three months ended March 31, 2013.
+This increase was primarily due to the increase in our net loss, offset by an increase of \$2.6 million in non-cash, stock-based compensation expense, as well as by changes in our operating assets and liabilities, including accounts payable and accrued expenses.
+Accounts payable and accrued expenses increased by an aggregate of \$1.1 million for the three months ended March 31, 2014 compared to an aggregate increase of \$41,000 for the three months ended March 31, 2013.
+This increase was primarily due to increased external service costs incurred in our development and pre-commercial activities, the timing and amount of which may fluctuate significantly from period to period.

-Net cash used in investing activities totaled \$131.7 million for the six months ended June 30, 2013 compared to net cash provided by investing activities of \$12.3 million for the six months ended June 30, 2012.
-Net cash used in or provided by investing activities has fluctuated significantly from period to period primarily due to the timing of purchases and maturities of investment securities.
-The increase in net cash used in investing activities for the six months ended June 30, 2013 compared to net cash provided by investing activities for the six months ended June 30, 2012 was primarily due to increased purchases of investment securities, which occurred following our equity financing in May 2013, relative to maturities of investment securities.
+Net cash used in investing activities totaled \$99.1 million for the three months ended March 31, 2014 compared to \$33.1 million for the three months ended March 31, 2013.
+Net cash used in investing activities has fluctuated significantly from period to period primarily due to the timing of purchases of investment securities.
+The increase in net cash used in investing activities for the three months ended March 31, 2014 relative to the comparable period of 2013 was primarily due to increased purchases of investment securities relative to maturities of investment securities.

-Net cash provided by financing activities totaled \$110.1 million for the six months ended June 30, 2013, compared to \$79,000 for the six months ended June 30, 2012.
-This increase was primarily attributable to proceeds from sales of our common stock and stock option exercises, including \$107.9 million in net proceeds received from our public offering in May 2013.
+Net cash provided by financing activities increased to \$198.0 million for the three months ended March 31, 2014 compared to a nominal amount for the three months ended March 31, 2013.
+The net cash provided by financing activities for the three months ended March 31, 2014 was primarily attributable to \$196.8 million in net proceeds received from our public offering of common stock in March 2014.

-The following table summarizes our contractual obligations at June 30, 2013 (in thousands):
+The following table summarizes our contractual obligations at March 31, 2014 (in thousands):

 Less than After

 Total 1 Year 1-3 Years 4-5 Years 5 Years

-Operating leases \$1,970 \$ 602 \$ 1,368 \$ - \$ -
+Operating leases \$2,113 \$ 858 \$ 1,255 \$ - \$ -

-We have also entered into agreements with contract research organizations and other external service providers for services, primarily in connection with the development of our product candidates.
-We were contractually obligated for up to approximately \$12.3 million of future services under these agreements as of June 30, 2013.
+We also have entered into agreements with contract research organizations and other external service providers for services, primarily in connection with the development of our product candidates.
+We were contractually obligated for up to approximately \$20.8 million of future services under these agreements as of March 31, 2014.
 The nature of the work being conducted under our agreements with contract research organizations is such that, in most cases, the services may be stopped on short notice.
 In such event, we would not be liable for the full amount of the contract.
 Our actual contractual obligations will vary depending upon several factors, including the progress and results of the underlying services.